James-Brafin/dynamic-character-portriats/README.md

 - Easy addition of new items and hairstyles

 ## Future Plans
-- Dymanic outfit shifts based on location, weather, and season!
+- Dymanic outfit shifts based on weather, and season!
 - Additional asset types (accessories, clothing types, etc)
 - Sprites for all of the vanilla characters!